 Slate Canyon Trail is a 7.4 mile moderately trafficked out and back trail located near Provo, Utah that features beautiful wild flowers and is rated as difficult.
-The trail offers a number of activity options and is accessible from May until October.
+The trail offers a number of activity options and is best used from May until October.
 Dogs and horses are also able to use this trail.

 Slate Canyon climbs steadily on an old road bed.
 Several spectacular cliff bands add unique character to the scenery along the trail.
 The trail heads east for 2.7 miles, then north 1 mile up hill to connect in with the Slide Canyon trail #062.